Saghen/blink.cmp/doc/development/source-boilerplate.md

 end

--- (Optional) Called immediately after applying the item's textEdit/insertText -- Only useful when you want to customize how items are acccepted, -- beyond what's possible with `textEdit` and `additionalTextEdits` function source:execute(ctx, item, callback, default_implementation) -- When you provide an `execute` function, your source must handle the execution
+-- (Optional) Called immediately after applying the item's textEdit/insertText -- Only useful when you want to customize how items are accepted, -- beyond what's possible with `textEdit` and `additionalTextEdits` function source:execute(ctx, item, callback, default_implementation) -- When you provide an `execute` function, your source must handle the execution